World-Class Venue, Outdated Website

 Improved Link Visibility and Contrast

-Original link on hover design (beige text on a white background), with almost no contrast
+Animated GIF showing original link on hover design (beige text on a white background), with almost no contrast

 Original: Inaccessible link contrast on hover